marcustansoon/CSS-Event-Calendar-Widget/README.md

 ###### Copyright Disclaimer:
-I do NOT own this content nor the image featured in here.
-All rights belong to it's rightful owner/owner's.
-No copyright infringement intended.
+*I lay no claim as originator of any content or property featured here.
+All rights reserved to it's rightful owner/owner's.
+No copyright infringement intended.*

 ##### Credits to :
 [@peanav](https://codepen.io/peanav/pens/)